somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Summary

 * Introduced universal concept of Language to refer to all structures.
 * Introduced a universal Calculus with notions of Differentiation and Integration to study transformations of different Phases of a  Language.
-This concept of Phase Transformations of a Language generalizes Thermodynamics as a prototype Empirical theory of Languages.
+This concept of Phase Transformations of a Language generalizes Thermodynamics as a prototype Empirical Theory of Languages.
 A microscopic theory (Statistical Mechanics) and Kinetics of Language may be introduced separately.
 * Each phase of a Language has Sub-Languages which are sub-Phases.
 Differentiation and Integration takes a more rigid structure at the sublevel for SubLanguages.
 That is, Calculus as a Language itself can be differentiated to go from the Calculus of a higher level Language (more fluid) to a lower level Language (more rigid).
 * Thermodynamics governing Phase Transformations is seen as The Language of Calculus governing transformation from differential to integral forms and vice versa.
+* Language can be represented as composition of groups which may be further reduced to a representation in terms of simple groups.
 * Art is to be recognized as the Inegral Language of Science and Science as the Integral Language of Mathematics.
 They are all Dual to each other.

 ### Postscript